Hyper-Hermitian Weyl Double Copy: Examples

 and

 then

 and

 This solution is hyper-Hermitian and non-hyper-K\"ahler.
-Some plots of the electric and magnetic field associated with $\Phi ^{(2)}_{AB}$ are shown in Figure \ref{figureEx1}.
-The electric and magnetic field was obtained from (\ref{EqPlotted}) using the flat coordinates (\ref{ccordinatesT}).
+Some plots of the electric and magnetic fields associated with $\Phi ^{(2)}_{AB}$ are shown in Figure \ref{figureEx1}.
+The electric and magnetic fields were obtained from eq. (\ref{EqPlotted}) using the flat coordinates in eq. (\ref{ccordinatesT}).